-On 2 August 2021, Standard & Poor's ("S&P") affirmed its A rating and stable outlook for Achmea's Dutch core insurance entities.
-The stable outlook reflects S&P's expectation that Achmea will maintain its leading position in the Dutch non-life and health insurance markets, with a capital position of at least in the A range and a fixed-charge coverage ratio of 4x or higher.
-The credit rating (ICR) for Achmea remained unchanged at BBB+.
-The rating (FSR) for Achmea Reinsurance Company N.V. and the rating (ICR) for Achmea Bank N.V. remained unchanged at A-.
+On 13 March 2024, Standard & Poor's (S&P) affirmed its A rating and stable outlook for Achmea's Dutch core insurance entities.
+Revised criteria for S&P's capital model had a positive effect on S&P's view of Achmea Group's capital position.
+The rating reflects S&P's expectation that Achmea's net result will recover in the period 2023-2025, lifting the fixed-charge coverage ratio, and allowing Achmea to maintain its capital position.
+S&P expects the group to maintain its leading market positions in the non-life and health activities.
+The credit rating (ICR) for Achmea B.V. remained unchanged at BBB+.
+The rating (FSR) for Achmea Reinsurance Company N.V. and the rating (ICR) for Achmea Bank remained unchanged at A-.

-Fitch affirmed its rating for Achmea and its insurance entities on 5 August 2021.
-This decision was supported by a score of Very Strong with regard to the business profile, capitalisation and leverage.
+Fitch affirmed its rating for Achmea B.V. and its insurance entities on 19 July 2023.
+Achmea was awarded a score of Very Strong with regard to its business profile, capitalisation and investment risk management.
 Its ratings are A (IDR) and A+ (IFS) respectively with a stable outlook.